By Angela Matthews, Business Disability Forum

 But GPs are also the first port of call for millions of people working with a disability or long-term condition.
 Put simply, without the role of the GP, many would not be able to stay in work.

 I am one of those people.

-I often think that a GP’s working environment is challenging: they face poor physical building environments, ever-increasing workloads, and more demands being made on their time alongside continued budget pressures at Clinical Commissioning Group (CCG) level, to name just some examples.
+I often think that a GPs working environment can be challenging: particularly in rural areas where they are often based in poorly maintained physical environments, ever-increasing workloads, and more demands being made on their time alongside continued budget pressures at Clinical Commissioning Group (CCG) level, to name just some examples.
 Yet the UK is desperate to attract more people into the profession to ensure we have a primary care service fit for a more populated ageing future.

 Consider that, while facing these challenges, my GP is the key professional figure that makes my life work.
 My GP speaks to me most months about how I am getting on with my medications and treatment.
-Is my current formula manageable with what I am currently needing to do at work?
-We can change it.
-How does this medication work if the first part of your day is sat on a train commuting into the city?
-We can tweak it.
+For example, he might ask is my current formula manageable with what I am currently needing to do at work?
+If not, we can change it.
+Or how does this medication work if the first part of your day is sat on a train commuting into the city?
 How easy was it to get your medical supplies this month?
-And so on.

 Before this, I had to work reduced hours for a week each month while convincing my previous GP what I needed, checking the pharmacy could get what had been prescribed, and facilitating communication between surgery receptionists and the pharmacy about the complexity of my prescription requirements.
 I am not alone; I hear of many people who do not work or have to reduce their hours because they literally ‘don t have time’ to have a job while managing their medical condition.

 As per the Government’s Work and Health Strategy, the primary healthcare setting is absolutely pivotal for retaining and increasing the employment of people who can work but need to manage complex and fluctuating medical conditions every day of their lives.